About our China Learning Centres

 Yes, but the University of Auckland will provide a NZ$1,000 grant to new students at the China Learning Centres to help cover your relocation and accommodation costs.

 Online learning mode

 Will the University of Auckland provide online learning for 2021?

 The University of Auckland will provide online learning for most courses throughout 2021 for students who are unable to return to New Zealand due to Covid-19 border restrictions.

 Will there be differences in terms of learning, exams, or assessment for students at a China Learning Centre or studying from home in China, and those studying in Auckland?

 The University of Auckland will run in-person teaching and assessment in Auckland.
 As many students will still be overseas, we will also be teaching most of our programmes online.

-How will the University of Auckland arrange course delivery if the New Zealand Government lifts the travel ban for overseas students during Semester Two?
+How will the University of Auckland arrange course delivery if the New Zealand Government lifts the travel ban for overseas students during the Semester?
 How would that impact students at the China Learning Centres?